-"Yes, why?" she responded as she regained her composure.
-Thankfully she had started her homework before he'd arrived in the library and was able to get ahead.
+"Yes, I have.
+Why?" she responded as she regained her composure.
+Thankfully, she had started her homework before he'd arrived in the library and was able to get ahead.

-"Oh", he said, choosing to ignore her slightly flustered state.
-"I'm just not sure what is going on with question eleven.
-It's not in my notes and I can't seem to find it anywhere in the text."
+"Oh," he said, choosing to ignore her slightly flustered state.
+"I'm just not sure what's going on with question eleven.
+It's not in my notes, and I can't seem to find it anywhere in the text."

 "Well you would've done the same if you sat next to him in Arithmancy.
-That Ravenclaw may be smart but he has the attention span of a goldfish and is very convincing.
-Not to mention slightly manipulative when he wants to be."
+That Ravenclaw may be smart, but he has the attention span of a goldfish.
+Not to mention very convincing and slightly manipulative when he wants to be."

 Rose laughed at his look of annoyance but still felt slightly bad for him.

 "Here," she said as she moved around the table to sit next to him.
-She slid her notes toward him and started explaining the topic he had missed.
+She slid her notes toward him and started explaining the topic he'd missed.

 "Why?" he almost whined at her.

-"So having completed the first three steps, you just divide the answer from step two by step three and that should be your answer."
+"So, having completed the first three steps, you just divide the solution to step two by the solution to step three, and that should be your answer."

 He was silent for a moment, pursing his lips as he looked through his previous answers.
 Once the light bulb clicked in his head, she could see it written all over his face.

-"Yes, of course!" he said with realization and then began to talk through the process with Rose as he worked it out on his study guide.
-By the time he got to the end she was grinning at him in an amused way as he flung his quill on the table with a cocky smirk and leaned back in his chair.
+"Yes, of course!" he said with realization, and then began to talk through the process with Rose.
+By the time he got to the end, she was grinning at him in an amused way as he flung his quill on the table with a cocky smirk and leaned back in his chair.